SAS Monthly Speakers Fall 2020-Spring 2021

 David Howard and Pat Mundus, Co-founders of Friends Group, explore the history of the National Wildlife Refuge system, and the current status of Egmont Key, one of Florida’s largest nesting bird sanctuaries, Passage Key, and the seven islands that make up the Pinellas refuges.

-Bill Samuels, President, The Florida Panther Project founded in 1993 by Mr. Samuels.
-He will address the key issues and players in saving the Florida Panther for future generations.
+Bill Samuels, President, The Florida Panther Project.
+Bill founded the project in 1993.
+He will address the key issues and players in saving the iconic and endangered Florida Panther for future generations.

-Kenneth D. Meyer, PhD, and Gina M. Kent, MS, Avian Research and Conservation Institute Focus on Snail Kites and Reddish Egrets.
+Kenneth D. Meyer, PhD, and Gina M. Kent, MS, Avian Research and Conservation Organization Discover the ways in which data drives habitat management & conservation for imperiled Florida birds such as Snail Kites and Reddish Egrets.

 Melissa E. Abdo, PhD.
 Regional Director, Sun Coast.
 National Parks Conservation Association.
-Dr. Abdo will explore the Everglades “River of Grass” amazing diversity highlighting its swamp life and the work being done to address threats to its unique ecology.
+Melissa will explore the amazing diversity of the Greater Everglades ecosystem, highlighting the Big Cypress National Preserve.
+She will share her personal story of discovery in this “River of Grass,” and explain what work is being done today to address threats within this iconic ecosystem.